ctrlplusb/monilla/readme.md

 ## 3. Prerequisites

-You need the following available on your system to use this CLI;

-- **Node.js** version `18.4.0` or higher
+You need **Node.js** version `18.4.0` or higher to use this CLI.

 We highly recommend the use of [nvm](https://github.com/nvm-sh/nvm), which allows you to install and switch between multiple versions of Node.js seamlessly.

-Once you have it installed you can install the required version of the Node.js via the following command;
+Utilising `nvm` you can install the required version of Node.js via the following command;

 ```bash
 nvm install --default 18
 ```

-This will install the latest version of the major version 18 of Node.js, whilst also making it the default Node.js version that will be used on your machine.
+This will install the latest version Node.js 18, whilst also making it the default version used on your machine.

 &nbsp;